MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ```
 Get-CsOnlineUser -AccountType ResourceAccount
 ```
-Example 6 returns information for user accounts that are categorised as resource accounts.
+Example 6 returns information for user accounts that are categorized as resource accounts.

 ## PARAMETERS